A short overview for those of you who just want some quick suggestions – These are our top picks for the Best Laptops for Video Editing:

 Graphics Card (GPU)

-Although Video Editing seems to be a very graphically intensive task, the Graphics Card is actually not utilized as strongly as one would think.
+Although Video Editing would seem to be a very visually demanding task, the Graphics Card is actually not utilized as strongly as one would think.

 For Video Editing, a solid mid-tier GPU will deliver very similar performance to a high-end GPU, at a better overall value.
 See the following Benchmarks:

-I recommend starting with at least an Nvidia GTX 1060 for Laptop-Buyers with a smaller budget, and going with an Nvidia RTX 2060 or even an Nvidia RTX 2070 for those who have some more money to spend.
+I recommend starting with at least an Nvidia GTX 1660 Ti for Laptop-Buyers with a smaller budget, and going with an Nvidia RTX 2060 or even an Nvidia RTX 2070 for those who have some more money to spend.

 The higher your Footage and Project Resolution are, the more RAM you will need for a smooth Video Editing experience.
 But how much Ram do you really need for Video Editing?